marcuscraske/uealite/README.md

 Usage
 -------
-An example can be found at:
+An example of the Java port can be found at:

 Stemmer/src/stemmer/Stemmer.java

+Refer to the file header for the Matlab port documentation and usage, located at:
+Matlab/stemmer_uealite.m

 License
 -------